Globski/quiz-topic/quiz-css_styling/multiple_choice_questions_2.md

 There will be no single CSS4.
 Instead, new versions of different CSS modules will continue to be developed and updated independently at different levels.

 —-

+# Question: How does adding CSS change the way HTML is used on web pages?

+**Answer:**
+Adding CSS to web design eliminates the need to repurpose awkward HTML tags just to achieve visual effects.
+It makes writing HTML easier and more semantic by separating content structure from presentation, allowing the use of simpler and cleaner HTML code.

+—-

+# Question: What happens to old HTML tags like the <font> tag when using CSS-driven web design?

+**Answer:**
+Old HTML tags and attributes like the <font> tag become obsolete and can be forgotten completely because CSS handles styling and visual effects.

+—-

+# Question: Compare the size and complexity of an HTML-only page to a CSS-styled page with a similar look.

+**Answer:**
+An HTML-only page with visual effects can be nearly four times larger in file size and contain about three times more lines of code than a CSS-styled page achieving the same look.
+For example, an HTML-only page might be 14k with 213 lines of code, whereas the CSS version is only 4k with 71 lines.

+—-

+# Question: Why was HTML originally created, and what was its primary purpose?

+**Answer:**
+HTML was originally created by scientists to structure technical documentation for easy comprehension, not for visual design.
+Its primary purpose was to organize information logically and semantically, such as using <h1> for main headings and <h2> for subheadings.

+—-